Suture Absorbable en PDO (Polydioxanone)

 Ethylene oxide.

 Polyglycolic acid (PGA) is a sterile, absorbable, multifilament synthetic suture composed of glycolic acid.
-The sutures are braided and coated with a mixture of polycaprolate, a copolymer of caprolactone and glycolide, as well as calcium stearate.
+The sutures are braided and coated with a blend of polycaprolate, a copolymer of caprolactone and glycolide, and calcium stearate.

-The color of absorbable PGA suture is purple or untinted.
-Size ranges from USP 8/0 to USP 4.
+The color of PGA absorbable suture is purple or undyed.
+The size ranges from USP 8/0 to USP 4.

 Features :

-Absorbable suture is widely used in surgery because it can be absorbed, avoiding the need to remove the suture and avoiding secondary pain.
+Absorbable suture is widely used in surgery because it can be absorbed, thus avoiding the need for suture removal and avoiding secondary pain.
 PAG absorbable suture has the following obvious characteristics:

 Indications :

 Absorbable PGA sutures are indicated for use in general surgery.
-They are suitable for soft tissue covering, ligation and also for use in ophthalmic procedures, but are not suitable for use in cardiovascular and nervous tissues.
-They are also applicable in gynecology, pediatric surgery, gastrointestinal surgery and odontology.
-PGA surgical sutures are absorbable and are not suitable for areas requiring suture support for too long a period.
+They are suitable for covering soft tissues, ligation, and also for use in ophthalmic procedures, but are not suitable for use in cardiovascular and nervous tissues.
+They are also applicable in gynecology, pediatric surgery, gastrointestinal surgery, and dentistry.
+Surgical PGA sutures are absorbable and are not suitable for areas requiring suture support for an excessively long period.

 Properties :

 Absorbable PGA sutures have a high initial strength that is maintained for up to 28 days.
-They retain 70% of their tensile strength in the 2nd week and 50% in the 3rd week.
-Then absorption through hydrolysis begins, where the polymer degrades to glycolic acid, which is fully absorbed by the body between 60 and 90 days.
+They retain 70% of their tensile strength at the 2nd week and 50% at the 3rd week.
+Then, absorption by hydrolysis begins, where the polymer degrades into glycolic acid, which is fully absorbed by the body between 60 and 90 days.

 Sterilization: